How to be feral

 We practise staying with the tension between instinct and attention.
 Spontaneous without collapse.
 Attentive without rigidity.
 Alert, porous, responsive, and accountable to what surrounds us.

 As sensitivity deepens, the boundary between body and environment begins to thin.
+We start to feel how the land moves through us.
 Perception reveals itself as reciprocal.
 We learn how to be affected without resistance, and how to act without dominance.
-Movement shifts from expression to relation.
-Dance becomes ecological attention — a form of listening, a form of conversation.

-‘She generously invited us into her practice, beginning indoors with a series of movement exercises to unsettle our upright human ways of perceiving the world, before leading us into the woods and marshes where she guided us to tune into our senses and receive the environments.’ — Samantha, artist and psychotherapist
+“She generously invited us into her practice, beginning indoors with a series of movement exercises to unsettle our upright human ways of perceiving the world, before leading us into the woods and marshes where she guided us to tune into our senses and receive the environments.”